Welcome to English Language Learning!

 English Language Learning (ELL) Program

 Academic support is provided for qualifying students who are building English proficiency from kindergarten through fifth grade.
 Once it is determined that a child qualifies to receive bilingual/ELL services, our staff determines the level of support needed and works to provide appropriate programing.
-The state of Illinois requires that all bilingual/ELL students are tested yearly with the ACCESS test in order to gage progress in English language proficiency.
+The state of Illinois requires that all ELL students are tested yearly with the ACCESS 2.0 test in order to gage progress in their English language proficiency.
 This enables students and their families to see academic growth and provides our staff with information to help to continue to provide appropriate programming for students.

-The main goal of our English language learning program is to help our students in their acquisition of English in all four domains (listening, speaking, reading, and writing) while encouraging support for their native language as well at home and in school.
+The main goal of our English language learning team is to help our students in their acquisition of English in all four domains (listening, speaking, reading, and writing) while encouraging support for their native language as well at home and in school.
 This is done using a variety of strategies, materials, and technology in order to help tailor each student's learning to his/her needs.
-In this way, Ardmore staff works to provide a child centered bilingual/ELL program in which everyone collaborates to help support each student.
+In this way, Ardmore staff works to provide a child centered academic program in which everyone collaborates to help support each student.

 Ardmore Parents as Partners

 Ardmore Parents as Partners progam is a series of events where the parents of the students who are emergent bilinguals meet with various staff to discuss information, ways to support student learning, and celebratory activities for emergent bilingual students and their families.
 Topics of interest can include information regarding ACCESS 2.0, ways that you can help support your child academically at home, and/or participate in school celebrations.
 Do you have any topics of interest?
 Please contact Mrs. Bohlin.

 The first link below will take you to some reading tips for parents.
 The second link will take you to a chart that you can use with early readers to help them keep track of what they read at home.
 Both resources are from the ReadWriteThink website.
 Please let us know how we can help support you with reading at home.